Venice:

 last of the "squeri" (gondola yards).

-for a single rower in the world, measured in terms of muscular force
+design of boat for a single rower in the world, measured in terms

-exerted and speed through the water.
-The sinuous asymmetry of the
+of muscular force exerted and speed through the water.
+The sinuous

-craft is not its only secret - thousands of details go into its
+asymmetry of the craft is not its only secret - thousands of details

 Only